 - at least 30 semester hours in the certification area that may include

 up to 12 semester hours in cognates (related subjects);

-- a 3.0 grade point average or a positive recommendation from the college
+- a 3.0 undergraduate grade point average or a positive recommendation from the college

 offering the ATP program stating that you have the knowledge

 the subject area in which you plan to teach.
 Click here to visit our Search Certification Requirements page for more information.